Serious childhood illnesses: what to do

 But if your child is over three months and doesn’t show other signs of serious illness, you could also take your child to the GP if you can get an appointment on the same day.

-Feeling your child’s skin temperature by putting your hand to his forehead isn’t a reliable way of diagnosing a fever.
+Feeling your child’s skin temperature by putting your hand to their forehead isn’t a reliable way of diagnosing a fever.
 The best way to check your child’s temperature is by using a thermometer.

 Less wee than usual

 An early sign of many serious illnesses is fewer wet nappies than usual – that is, fewer than half the number of wet nappies your child usually has each day.
-It could mean your child is dehydrated.
+It could mean your child has dehydration.